-1. Bike the Length of the Island
+1. Bike the Length of Prince Edward Island

 Prince Edward Island offers up easy cycling.
-Spend a day on the Confederation Trail - a tip to tip trail on old railway lines or cycle the length of the entire island.
-It’s only about 250 kilometers long so it’s not as epic as it sounds, especially if you do it at a leisurely pace over the course of a week.
+Spend a day on the Confederation Trail – a tip to tip trail on old railway lines or cycle the length of the entire island.
+It’s only about 250 kilometres long so it’s not as epic as it sounds, especially if you do it at a leisurely pace over the course of a week.

 I recommend the following: Grab a shuttle and head for Tignish at the northwestern tip of the island.
 Before you go pick up a good map and then work your way east on a combination of quiet back roads and the Confederation Trail.
-Finish in Souris, about 250 kilometers later, and shuttle or cycle back to Charlottetown.
+Finish in Souris, about 250 kilometres later, and shuttle or cycle back to Charlottetown.